-If you live or own property in Yakima County, you qualify for a free library card good in all Yakima Valley Libraries.
-Free service areas include all of Yakima County with the exception of the City of Grandview, which hosts its own public library.
-The City of Grandview residents may purchase a YVL Super Card at the non-resident rate.
+Yakima Valley Libraries offers free library cards to anyone who lives or owns property within Yakima County with the exception of the City of Grandview (which hosts its own city library).
+Non-county residents as well as City of Grandview residents may purchase a YVL Super Card at the non-resident rate.

 Your first Super Card is free!
 A replacement card costs $1.00.
 You must present your Super Card every time you check out an item.